tmieslinger/flight_segmentation/scripts/segmentation_template.md

 ```

 ## Events
 events are different from segments in having only **one** timestamp.
 Examples are the usual "EC meeting points" or station / ship overpasses.
+In general, events include a mandatory `event_id` and `time`, as well as optional statements on `name`, a list of `kinds` and a list of `remarks`.
 Possible `kinds`include:
 - `ec_underpass`
 - `meteor_overpass`
 - `bco_overpass`